 Acute myeloid leukemia (AML) is a type of leukemia—a cancer of the bone marrow and blood.
 This disease is sometimes referred to as acute myelogenous leukemia or acute myelocytic leukemia.

-The American Cancer Society estimates that about 18,860 people will be diagnosed with AML in 2014.
-AML is the most common type of acute leukemia—more common than acute lymphoblastic leukemia—in adults.
+The American Cancer Society estimates that about 20,800 people are diagnosed with AML each year in the U.S. AML is the most common type of acute leukemia—more common than acute lymphoblastic leukemia—in adults.
 The majority of people diagnosed are 65 years old or older.